Last Updated: February 2020

-An impact drill can also be known as an impact driver.
-Whatever you call it, this is a power tool that has a lot of uses and that will be a great addition to many a handyman’s collection.
+The best impact drill or best impact driver.
+Whatever you call it, is a power tool that has a lot of uses and that will be a great addition to many a handyman’s collection.
 In this post, we’ll be looking at exactly what is the best impact drill, how it works and how to go about choosing the best impact drill.
-There are a lot of factors to consider when you buy your impact drill, which include the price of course but also the convenience, the power you’re getting and the versatility.
+There are a lot of factors to consider when you buy your impact drill, which include the price of course but also the convenience.
+The power you’re getting and the versatility.

 Should you spend more and get a more powerful device?
 Or can you make do with something a little lower powered that will nevertheless do enough for your specific requirements?
 Read on and we’ll take a closer look at the different types of drill on the market and which one is the best impact drill.